🌲

 Days 4-9: Vipassana

-If we can learn for one moment just to observe the physical pain; if even temporarily we can emerge from the illusion that it is our pain, that we feel pain; if we can examine the sensation objectively like a doctor examining someone else’s pain, then we see that the pain itself is changing.
+“How is one to live without suffering?
+By simply observing without reacting...
+If we can learn for one moment just to observe the physical pain; if even temporarily we can emerge from the illusion that it is our pain, that we feel pain; if we can examine the sensation objectively like a doctor examining someone else's pain, then we see that the pain itself is changing.
 It does not remain forever, every moment it changes, passes away, starts again, changes again.
+When we understand this by personal experience, we find that the pain can no longer overwhelm and control us."

 image

-With this being the peak of my overly reactive experience, the rest of my days had lulled into a steadier mind.
-With the virtue of strong determination to make it through a sitting as best I could without moving, and continuing to observe the sensations of the body and mind changing during every moment, I began to develop my equanimity muscle slowly but surely.
-Forming no preference to the pleasant sensations of a free flowing tingling throughout the body that would arise, nor the pain or numbness that would be noticeable in my back and legs.
+The practice of sitting with strong determination, making it through a sitting as best I could without moving, became less about willpower and more about curiosity.
+I began to observe the sensations of the body and mind changing during every moment, and slowly but surely, I developed my equanimity.
+I formed no preference for the pleasant sensations of a free-flowing tingling throughout the body that would arise, nor for the pain or numbness that would be noticeable in my back and legs.

 “When “you” (the surface self) notice the desirable effect of equanimity, your subconscious (which is where equanimity arises) also notices it.
 Thus, the deep mind gets trained away from the habit of resistance and into the habit of equanimity.
 This aspect of mindfulness training is actually a form of classical operant (or Skinnerian) conditioning.
 Continuous mindful awareness creates a feedback loop from which the primitive circuitry of the deep mind learns to perceive an immediate reward (less suffering and more fulfillment) associated with a certain behaviour (not interfering with the sensory experiences that they are producing).”